rayyichen310/Research-on-Automatic-CAPTCHA-Recognition-Method-Based-on-Deep-Learning/README.md

 # Research on Automatic CAPTCHA Recognition Method Based on Deep Learning

+---

+# **Summary**

+**This program leverages deep learning technologies (CRNN + GRU) to implement an automatic CAPTCHA recognition workflow.
+The functionalities include:**

+- **Recognition of 4 to 6-digit Verification Codes:**   Capable of accurately identifying CAPTCHA codes consisting of 4 to 6 numerical characters.

+- **Support for CAPTCHAs from Various Generation Methods and Websites:**   Able to recognize and process CAPTCHA codes that are generated using different techniques or originate from different websites, ensuring adaptability to diverse CAPTCHA formats.

+---

 ## Introduction

-This program leverages deep learning technologies (CRNN + GRU) to implement an automatic CAPTCHA recognition workflow.
-The functionalities include:

 ### Data Preparation (`prepare`)
 Automatically splits the original CAPTCHA images into training, validation, and testing sets, and saves them in `.pt` file format compatible with PyTorch.